Fragki86/Fragki86/README.md

-## Hi👋 I’m Giorgos, a newly graduate Frontend developer living and working in Norway.
+## Hi👋 I’m Giorgos,

+👨‍🎓 A newly graduate Frontend developer living and working in Norway.

 🖥️ I love researching new technologies and use them to design and develop IT solutions for businesses and not only.